cmu-delphi/delphi-epidata/docs/symptom-survey/contingency-tables.md

-This documentation describes the fine-resolution contingency tables produced by grouping [COVID Symptom Survey](./index.md) individual responses by various demographic features:
+This documentation describes the fine-resolution contingency tables produced by grouping [COVID Symptom Survey](./index.md) individual responses by various self-reported demographic features.

 * [Weekly files](https://www.cmu.edu/delphi-web/surveys/weekly/)
 * [Monthly files](https://www.cmu.edu/delphi-web/surveys/monthly/)

-These contingency tables provide demographic breakdowns of COVID-related topics such as vaccine uptake and acceptance.
+These contingency tables provide granular breakdowns of COVID-related topics such as vaccine uptake and acceptance.
 They are more detailed than the [coarse aggregates reported in the COVIDcast Epidata API](../api/covidcast-signals/fb-survey.md), which are grouped only by geographic region.
 [Individual response data](survey-files.md)